How to Prepare and Show Up Like a Top Candidate

 Asking about salary or benefits before the employer brings it up can make it seem like you’re more interested in the pay than the job itself.

-It’s best to wait for the employer to bring compensation and benefits talks up first.
+It’s best to wait for the employer to bring up compenzation and benefits talks first.

 Or you ask about it after the employer has determined that you are the right fit for the job.